Tackling Fake News in Bengali: Unraveling the Impact of Summarization vs. Augmentation on Pre-trained Language Models

 \section{Related Works}

-In this section, we discuss some of the past studies which are relevant to our research.
-Extensive research has been conducted to detect fake news in English, however, Bengali literary works are scarce.
-We studied a number of works in Bengali, English, and some other languages and we classify them into four main categories - traditional machine learning based approaches, neural network based approaches, hybrid \& ensemble approaches and pre-trained transformer model based approaches.
-In our following narratives, we discuss each of the three categories.
+In this section, we review some of the previous studies related to our research.
+While extensive research has been conducted on detecting fake news in English, there are only a few notable works in Bengali.
+We have examined a range of studies in Bengali, English, and several other languages, categorizing them into four main approaches: traditional machine learning, neural networks, hybrid and ensemble methods, and pre-trained transformer models.
+The following sections provide a detailed discussion of each of these categories.